cjacker/opensource-toolchain-gd32vf103/README.md

 sudo dfu-util -a 0 -s 0x08000000:leave -D main.bin
 ```

-## Programming with stm32flash
+## with stm32flash

-With a USB/UART adapter, the board can be programmed by stm32flash over serial connection, you need wire up 4 pins:
+With a USB2TTL adapter, the board can be programmed by stm32flash over serial connection, you need wire up 4 pins:

 ```
 VCC->3v3